satyap84/Bike-Sharing-Assignment/README.md

     - Which variables are significant in predicting the demand for shared bikes.
     - How well those variables describe the bike demands.
 - The business goal of the assignment is to model the demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market.
 - Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.
 It can be downloaded from: https://ml-course2-upgrad.s3.amazonaws.com/Linear+Regression+Assignment/Bike+Sharing+Assignment/day.csv
+- Data dictionary can be downloaded from: https://drive.google.com/file/d/1x4Vi_FF0DEmTN1Cf6BnPHUuQP9p0s0Pz/view?usp=sharing

 ## Technologies Used